MihRdv/CateringWebsite/README.md

 # CateringWebsite
 An old catering website i made in HTML a few years ago.
+I found it in my folders so I decided to post it here.
+I crafted it all from scratch.